Fawlty Towers: Production

 Although the series is set in Torquay, no part of it was shot in South West England.
 For the exterior filming, the Wooburn Grange Country Club in Wooburn Green, Buckinghamshire, was used instead of a hotel.
-In several episodes of the series (notably "The Kipper and the Corpse", "The Anniversary and "Basil the Rat"), the entrance gate at the bottom of the drive states the real name of the location.
+In several episodes of the series, the entrance gate at the bottom of the drive states the real name of the location.
 This listed building later served for a short time as a nightclub named "Basil's" after the series ended, before being destroyed by a fire in March 1991.
 The remnants of the building were demolished and a housing estate was built on the site.
 Few traces of the original site exist today.

-Other location filming was done mostly around Harrow: firstly the 'damn good thrashing' scene in "Gourmet Night" in which Basil loses his temper and attacks his broken-down car with a tree branch.
-It was filmed at the T-junction of Lapstone Gardens and Mentmore Close.
-Secondly, in the episode "The Germans", the opening shot is of Northwick Park Hospital.
-Thirdly, in "Gourmet Night", the exterior of André's restaurant was in Preston Road.
-It is now a Chinese and Indian restaurant called Wings.
+Other location filming was done mostly around Harrow.

 Both Cleese and Booth were keen on every script being perfect, and some episodes took four months and required as many as 10 drafts until they were satisfied.
 Booth clarified in 2025 that Cleese was primarily responsible for the dialogue.

 Cleese said that one of the reasons the series worked so well was the quality of the scripts and the care taken over the editing.
 He told a TV interviewer that while the average BBC half-hour comedy script had 65 pages, the ones for Fawlty Towers had between 135 and 140 pages.
 He said "We literally did twice as many camera cuts—average shows got 200, we used to have 400.
 So there was an enormous amount in there.
 The other thing is that they were very well constructed."
-Once an episode was in the can, the editing process started.
+Once an episode had been filmed, the editing process started.
 "We did anything between 20 and 25 hours editing each show.
 Almost every minute you see up on the screen, we spent one hour editing and it was only by doing that you could just tighten it up, just tighten it there and take out a line of dialogue, sometimes take out a repetition, they'll then lose two lines of dialogue there.
 That's what really got the pace on it."

 The theme music was composed by Dennis Wilson.
 It was recorded by the Aeolian Quartet, who were asked by director John Howard Davies to perform the piece badly, although in the end they did not.